 The first pond restoration project (Pond DR06) was completed in November 2010.
 For more project information, please review the Pond DR06 Repair Fact Sheet.

 Two more pond restorations were completed in summer 2012, and another one was completed in summer 2014.
-An additional pond is scheduled for restoration in summer 2015.
+An additional pond was restored in summer 2015.
 California red-legged frogs have been observed successfully reproducing at all of the restored ponds.
 Pond restoration also improves dry season water availability for cattle and other wildlife.